DanielLamps/Bike-Dashboard-Project/README.md

+**INSIGHTS UNCOVERED**

+- Revenue, total riders and profit doubled from 2021 to 2022.
+- The peak season for both years was season 3.
+- The highest earning hours during the day was around 10-15 hours.
+- There was a 25% increase in pricing from 2021 ($3.99) to 2022 (4.99).

 **SUMMARY/RECOMMENDATION**

-**INSIGHTS UNCOVERED**

-- Revenue and total riders doubled from 2021 to 2022
-- The peak season for both years was season 3
-- The highest earning hours during the day w